WARMING UP WITH A SLIGHT RAIN CHANCE...

 Your First Alert Weather Forecast:

-Showers and thunderstorms have been pushing through southern Wisconsin early this morning.
-The northern flank of this precipitation may bring folks along and south of Highway 10 a shower chance.
-Otherwise, your Tuesday will have a variable sky.
-Look for more sunshine across the Northwoods, with increasing clouds farther south.
+Showers and thunderstorms pushing through southern Wisconsin this morning.
+The northern flank of this precipitation may still bring folks south of Highway 10 a shower chance.
+Otherwise, look for fading sunshine across the Northwoods, with mostly cloudy skies farther south.

-Meanwhile, a south wind is developing.
-That’s going to bring us seasonably mild highs around 70 degrees this afternoon.
+Meanwhile, a south wind has developed.
+That’s bringing us seasonably mild highs around 70 degrees this afternoon.
 That south wind will continue to warm things up for the rest of the work week.
 High temperatures tomorrow through Friday will be close to 80 degrees.
 That’s about 10 degrees warmer than normal for the last three days of summer.

 Keep an eye out for areas of dense fog late tonight and into early Wednesday morning.
 It’s most likely to form near and north of Highway 29.
 Drivers may be forced to slow down and use their low beam headlights.
 The foggy weather may repeat itself early Thursday morning too.